nextnano3 - Tutorial

 For b) we have to choose appropriate boundary conditions where we choose

-"mixed".
+for the Schrödinger equation is not supported any more.)
 For comparison we also show the results of Dirichlet and Neumann

 boundary conditions although we do not recommend the latter for current